 Courtship changes and improves in recovery, but navigating the process can be a daunting task.
 You should know upfront that dating can be a complicated endeavor for people with sobriety.
-This is because matters of the heart are quite complicated – especially when recovery is involved.
+This is because matters of the heart are quite complicated, especially when recovery is involved.
 Nevertheless, finding a romantic sober relationship can be very rewarding.
 If you need help getting sober, please contact Women’s Recovery today at 833.754.0554.

 Talk to Your Sponsor About Your Decision to Date

-Ask Yourself, Are You Willing to Date People You Meet in the Program?
+Decide If You’re Willing to Date People You Meet in the Program

 Decide If You’re Willing to Date Someone Who Drinks Socially